 Above all, make your own choices according to your intellectual and career interests and best assessment of which professors will stimulate you.
 Too often a student will select courses because the subject material will appear on a given State’s Bar examination or because a subject seems to be helpful for today’s practice with a particular employer.
 You can, with a broad, high-quality education, quickly master the fundamentals of a new field for a bar examination or educate yourself about a new field into which your employment calls you.
 Give yourself a chance through your studies to explore an area of potential interest, such as labor law, health law, or criminal procedure, or to expand your understanding of the nonlegal settings in which legal problems are presented through courses in economics, sociology or psychology within the Law School or through other departments of the University.

 Current academic regulations permit students to count toward their J.D. degrees up to 12 credit hours of work taken in approved non-law courses, typically at the graduate level, which are relevant to your legal education.
 Sometimes, this work may be done at other universities.
-Interested students should contact Dean David Baum for approval for non-law courses.
+Interested students should contact the Office of Student Life for approval for non-law courses.

 Audits of degree progress are available on-line at any time in Wolverine Access.
-Questions concerning matters such as reduced or excessive academic loads, deadlines, disenrollment, examinations, incomplete course work, dual degree programs, transfer credit, and petitions for waiver of a particular regulation should be directed to Dean Baum, who also provides official interpretations of the academic regulations and degree requirements.
+Questions concerning matters such as reduced or excessive academic loads, deadlines, disenrollment, examinations, incomplete course work, dual degree programs, transfer credit, and petitions for waiver of a particular regulation should be directed to the Office of Student Life, which also provides official interpretations of the academic regulations and degree requirements.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home